Harrison Ford nearly hit a passenger plane. Never tell him the odds

 A spokeswoman for John Wayne Airport declined to comment.
 LiveATC.net, which records and archives air traffic control conversations, said it didn't have a recording of Ford.
 It blamed "intermittent network issues" with its receiver at that location.

-According to NBC, the passenger plane was able to take off safely, shortly after Ford's near-miss.
+According to NBC, the American Airlines passenger plane was able to take off safely, shortly after Ford's near-miss.

 This isn't Ford's first rodeo: you can read about a few more of his crashes, and perhaps more importantly his aviation accomplishments, at CBS News.